 Tutor: the Docker-based Open edX distribution designed for peace of mind

-Tutor is a docker-based Open edX distribution, both for production and local development.
+Tutor is the official Docker-based Open edX distribution, both for production and local development.
 The goal of Tutor is to make it easy to deploy, customise, upgrade and scale Open edX.
-Tutor is fast, full of cool features, extendable, and it is already used by dozens of Open edX platforms in the world.
+Tutor is reliable, fast, extensible, and it is already used to deploy hundreds of Open edX platforms around the world.

 Do you need professional assistance setting up or managing your Open edX platform?
 Overhang.IO provides online support as part of its Long Term Support (LTS) offering.

 Works with Kubernetes

 No technical skill required with the zero-click Tutor AWS image

 “Tutor simplifies the deployment of Open edX, so that we can directly focus on customizing our platform.
 Thanks a lot.” – Shashi Kiran G M

 “Tutor is an absolutely fabulous initiative” – Lionel Meinertzhagen, Learning engineer - Université Libre de Bruxelles

 “Tutor just keeps on giving” – Stephen Brewer, Project Leader - IT Consulting